All Episodes

 The speculators right now are betting that the Sierra Club will win, that the environmental cartel will keep its stranglehold on reducing the supply in a period of rising demand.

-If for one reason uh the GOP and the Republicans actually discover a spine and start going after the greenies, and by the way, the polls say they should.
+If for one reason the GOP and the Republicans actually discover a spine and start going after the greenies, and by the way, the polls say they should, all of a sudden, here's what will happen.

-If we get on top of this issue, and it looks like we're going to drill, and the legislation moves forward, the speculators will now say we're betting on increased supplies, and you will see the the market price drop.
+If we get on top of this issue and it looks like we're going to drill and the legislation moves forward, the speculators will now say we're betting on increased supplies and you will see the the market price drop.

 You don't have to wait for this stuff to come online.

-The very criticism of the speculators by the liberal left today is the very reason the price will drop long before it comes online in seven or or eight years.
+The very criticism of the speculators by the liberal left today is the very reason the price will drop long before it comes online in seven or eight years.

 That's the point here.